-By far the most common question we receive is “how good of a skier/rider do you have to be?”
+By far the most common question we receive is “how good of a skier/rider do you have to be?”.
 It’s a simple question, but the answer requires some elaboration.
-To understand how ability levels are addressed, you need to understand both how groupings work, and what different products are available.
-In Alaska, nearly all heli-skiing is done in 5 passenger “AStar” helicopters (as opposed to the larger 12-passenger ships often found in Canada).
+To understand how ability levels are addressed, you need to understand two things: how groupings work, and what different products are available.
+In Alaska, nearly all heli skiing is done in 5 passenger “AStar” helicopters (as opposed to the larger 12-passenger ships often found in Canada).
 In each group there are 4 guests and 1 guide, and the helicopter 2-4 groups at a time.
 While your group is skiing, the helicopter is bringing another group to the top.
 Ideally we want to find 4 people of similar ability to ski together in each group, but different abilities or desires from group to group is normal and can keep everyone at the right level for their group

 When we are taking reservations we get inquiries from single guests, couples, groups of 4, and even larger groups.
 The group size you are coming with has an influence on the ability-level customization we are able to deliver.
 Let’s say you are an expert skier, and you want to come for a day by yourself.
 It’s generally not too difficult to find three other expert skiers to share a group with because many people that choose to go heli-skiing are experts.
 The same applies for advanced skiers and riders.
 There are plenty of other people like yourself, and our office is very good at creating those groups based on the forms you fill out and the conversations we’ve had with you on the phone.